Yelp/mrjob/docs/guides/emr-advanced.rst

 :py:mod:`mrjob` includes a utility to create persistent clusters without running a job.
-For example, this command will create a cluster with 12 EC2 instances (1 master and 11 slaves), taking all other options from :py:mod:`mrjob.conf`::
+For example, this command will create a cluster with 12 EC2 instances (1 master and 11 core), taking all other options from :py:mod:`mrjob.conf`::

-    $ mrjob create-cluster --num-ec2-instances=12 --max-hours-idle 1
+    $ mrjob create-cluster --num-core-instances=11 --max-hours-idle 1
     ...
     j-CLUSTERID